ProjectAliB/ProjectAli.github.io/Reports/Weekly reports/# Work session 01 - 13112023.md

 ## Next goal

-Looking for a code that enable me to control the speed of the brushless motor.
+Looking for a code that enables me to control the speed of the brushless motor.